Version 8: Applicable from: 01 August 2023

 Post: 1970 British Cohort Study, Centre for Longitudinal Studies, UCL Social Research Institute, 20 Bedford Way, London WC1H 0AL

-We may also process your personal data where we meet the conditions of GDPR Article 6(c): ‘processing is necessary for compliance with a legal obligation to which the controller is subject’.
+If required, we may also process your personal data according to GDPR Article 6(c): ‘processing is necessary for compliance with a legal obligation to which the controller is subject’.

 As part of our Records Linkage programme, we collect information from external sources for contact tracing and research into the topics that affect your generation.
-We link records from external sources to the data collected in the survey as part of our linked data programme (described below).
+We link records from external sources to the data collected in surveys as part of our linked data programme (described below).
 We have asked permission to link data about cohort members’ partners and hope to conduct this linkage in the near future.
 So far, we have linked your health records to the survey data, if you gave permissions for this at the Age 42 Survey.
 Linked data is pseudonymised and deposited at the UK Data Service and similar research environments.

 Your contact details

 We collect your contact details from you to keep in touch with you and to invite you to take part in surveys and activities that relate to the study.
 Contact details are shared securely with organisations that provide services to us and with other data controllers as part of our linked data programme.
-Your contact details are never shared with researchers.
-More information about how your contact details are used is available in the FAQ, ‘How will my information be used?’: bcs70.info/faqs/how-will-my-information-be-used/.

 We collect your survey data (and other kinds of research data) with your permission to understand the things that are important to your generation.
 You have the option to refuse to answer any individual questions without explanation.
 You can also withdraw from the survey at any time.
 You do not need to give a reason.
-We share pseudonymised research data securely for research, statistics and archiving purposes via the UK Data Service and other trusted research environments such as the UK Longitudinal Linkage Collaboration (UK LLC) and SAIL Databank.
-Pseudonymisation is a technique that replaces or removes information in a dataset that directly identifies you, such as your name and address, and is a security measure taken to reduce any risk of you being identified in our research data.
-Any analysis is done on grouped data and is not reported as individual answers.
+We share pseudonymised and de-identified research data securely and under licence arrangements for research purposes via the UK Data Service and other trusted research environments such as the UK Longitudinal Linkage Collaboration (UK LLC) .
+Information that would identify you is masked or removed from this data.

 Qualitative research data

 Some of you will have taken part in small-scale qualitative research in which you had an open in-depth conversation with a researcher.
 Recordings and/or transcripts of these interviews have been kept where you provided permission.
 These interviews are recorded then transcribed so that they can be made available for research.
 Any information which could allow you to be identified is removed from the transcripts made available to researchers.
 Copies of the original recordings and transcripts may be retained at CLS.
 These are stored securely with restricted access within UCL.

-In the COVID-19 web surveys we explained how, if you have downloaded and used the COVID-19 symptom tracker app, we will link the symptom tracker data to your survey responses unless you told us that you did not wish for that to happen.
+In the COVID-19 web surveys we explained how, if you have downloaded and used the COVID-19 symptom tracker app, we will link the symptom tracker data to your survey responses unless you opted out.
+This linked data will be pseudonymised and deposited with the UK LLC.

 UK Longitudinal Linkage Collaboration (UK LLC)

-The UK LLC is run by the University of Bristol (Data Controller of data placed in the UK LLC database) and supported by the University of Swansea (Data Processor for the University of Bristol) UK Secure eResearch Platform (UKSeRP).
+University of Bristol is Data Controller of data placed in the UK LLC database.
+University of Swansea is Data Processor for the University of Bristol UK Secure eResearch Platform (UKSeRP).
 Digital Health and Care Wales (DHCW) is the UK LLC’s data processor for records linkage.

 Your biological samples

-We have Research Tissue Bank ethical approval for the collection, storage, use and distribution of biological samples.
-Our collection and destruction of these samples is regulated by the Human Tissue Act 2004.
+We have Research Tissue Bank ethical approval for the storage, use and distribution of biological samples.
+Our collection, storage and use of these samples is regulated by the Human Tissue Act 2004.

 We gained your permission to collect blood samples from you during the Age 46 survey.
-We have collected these samples for use in health research, and if you gave us permission, we have stored these samples and will extract DNA for genetic research.
-You may have received a letter with the results of analysis of your blood sample.
-Your biological samples are shared securely with accredited biobanks and laboratories that store and process your samples on our behalf or for research purposes.
+We have collected these samples for use in health research, and if you gave us permission, we have stored these samples and have extracted biological markers and DNA from them for genetic and health research.
+Your biological samples are shared securely with accredited biobanks and laboratories that store and process your sample on our behalf or for research purposes.

 With your permission, we also collected a blood sample as part of the Covid-19 antibody testing project.
 Any blood which was left over after the antibody test was conducted was destroyed by the laboratory.

 We will not provide you with feedback of the results of genetic (DNA) testing.
-These data are used for research and not clinical diagnostic purposes.
-This position is considered current ‘best practice’ ethically given we cannot be certain about the clinical relevance of any individual person’s results.
+This data is used for research and not clinical diagnostic purposes.
+This position is considered current ‘best ethical practice’ given we cannot be certain about the clinical relevance of any individual person’s results.
 However, scientific developments in genetics are happening rapidly and this policy will be regularly reviewed.

-Where you, your family or contacts, such as your teacher, have completed paper questionnaires as part of the study, we may store original copies or digital scans of these so that we have a record of you taking part in the study and for research purposes.
+Where you, your family, contacts, or other respondents such as your teachers, have completed paper questionnaires as part of the study, we may store original copies or digital scans of these so that we have a record of you taking part in the study and for research purposes.
 We also store original copies of consent forms and administrative paper records used by interviewers during surveys.
 Paper copies are stored securely.
 Digital copies are held in a secure restricted access UCL database.
 Some of these original copies were collected by other organisations that managed the cohort before us.
 We also keep a record of any requests that we have had from you.

-You are under no statutory or contractual obligation to provide us with your personal data.
-The UK GDPR gives individuals information rights.
-Some of these rights are not absolute as they are dependent on the reason or lawful basis for processing your data.
+Study members are under no statutory or contractual obligation to provide us with personal data.
+The UK GDPR gives people rights over their data.
+Some of these rights depend on the reason for collecting personal data and do not apply in every circumstance.
 These rights, therefore, may be subject to our policies or ‘exemptions’ (opt outs) allowed by the UK GDPR.
 You can contact us at any time to tell us: